 With probiotic live bacteria cultures that boost immunity, it pays to use a good-quality plain yoghurt in place of cream or sour cream.
 Research shows probiotics may help strengthen your gut defence and minimise risk of pathogens and nasties getting into your digestive system.
 Using plain yoghurt instead of sour cream will also reduce the amount of saturated fat in your meal.
 So next time top your soup with a dollop of yoghurt instead of cream.

 WW tip: Batch-cook soups and keep them frozen in portion-controlled containers to grab and go for a healthy lunch.

-5. Swap plain meat pies for pot pie
+5. Trade a meat pie for a pot pie

 The pastry in beef pies contains a large amount of saturated fat.
 By switching to a mashed potato topping it will not only save you SmartPoints, but also increase your fibre and nutrient intake.
 Our recipe for beef bourginonne pie with parsnip mash combines the flavours of a hearty beef stew with red wine, mushrooms and plenty of vegies.

 Sticky date pudding is a classic warm dessert with gooey date and caramel flavours.
 Regular sticky date pudding can be has high as 16 SmartPoints plus extra for the ice cream and caramel sauce.
-Our WW version for individual muffin sized sticky date puddings uses fresh dates (a zero Points food) to keep the SmartPoints down while keeping that rich date flavour.
+Our WW version for individual muffin sized sticky date puddings uses fresh dates (a ZeroPoint food) to keep the SmartPoints down while keeping that rich date flavour.
 Drizzle our homemade warm caramel sauce on top and these individual puddings are the perfect winter dessert.
-For a little creaminess add a dollop of 99% fat-free plain yoghurt (also a zero Points food).
+For a little creaminess add a dollop of 99% fat-free plain yoghurt (also a ZeroPoint food).